Ivorforce/NumDot/docs/classes/class_nd.rst

 arange(start, stop, step) Values are generated within the half-open interval \[start, stop), with spacing between values given by step.

+Note that ranges are represented as Vector4i(mask, start, stop, step).

 .. rst-class:: classref-item-separator

 ----